Berkeley Post-Conviction Relief Lawyer

 Many individuals who have been convicted of a crime wish to start with a clean slate, but it can be tough to do so with a criminal record.
 Under the right circumstances, people who have served their sentences and completed probation may file motions to dismiss their records under Cal.
 Penal Code § 1203.4.
 This is called an “expungement” however in California the expungement process does not erase a criminal conviction rather it is actually a motion to dismiss and it results in dismissal of the conviction pursuant to Penal Code § 1203.4.
 This relief is not available to individuals who served their time in state prison or were convicted of specified offenses – such as many sex offenses involving minors.

-In cases where the individual went to prison or sex crime cases requiring sex offender registration, most individual may apply for a certificate of rehabilitation as allowed under Cal.
+In cases where the individual went to prison or sex crime cases requiring sex offender registration, most individuals may apply for a certificate of rehabilitation as allowed under Cal.
 Penal Code § 4852.01.
 This type of relief requires a significant amount of time proving rehabilitation and residency.
 The applicant must reside for at least 5 years in the State of California after their release from parole and accumulate an additional two, four, or five years of a proven rehabilitation record to secure this relief.
-The court wants to see the for no less than seven years (depending on the crime) the individual has lived a moral and upright life in the community.
-For those convicted of sex crimes the minimum rehablitation time is 10 years and they must show that they are not an ongoing threat to minors.
+The court wants to see them for no less than seven years (depending on the crime) the individual has lived a moral and upright life in the community.
+For those convicted of sex crimes the minimum rehabilitation time is 10 years and they must show that they are not an ongoing threat to minors.
 There are several offenses that are excluded from this relief – a Berkeley post conviction relief lawyer can take you through the criteria and help you determine if you are eligible.

 Other relief available to individuals who completed their sentences might include: